Stigmond/BlackjackProject/README.md

 ### Topics

-Instead of any new topics, this project is a culmination of all topics previously listed in the first three projects.
+Instead of any new topics, this Project is a culmination of all topics previously listed in the first three Projects.
 However, more emphasis was placed on:

 * UML Design
 * extending